-- Mitigating Building Bulk: - The top of the privacy screen would be 5.1 metres in height measured from natural ground level which is 1.5 metres less than the existing south eastern first floor wall of the dwelling that it would adjoin.
-The stepping down of height would assist in reducing the impact of the building bulk associated with the first floor wall to the south eastern adjoining property; - The proposed aluminium privacy screening on the first floor would provide a contrast in colours and materials from the existing ground and first floors when viewed from the adjoining property.
+Mitigating Building Bulk:

+- The top of the privacy screen would be 5.1 metres in height measured from natural ground level which is 1.5 metres less than the existing south eastern first floor wall of the dwelling that it would adjoin.
+The stepping down of height would assist in reducing the impact of the building bulk associated with the first floor wall to the south eastern adjoining property: - The proposed aluminium privacy screening on the first floor would provide a contrast in colours and materials from the existing ground and first floors when viewed from the adjoining property.
 The privacy screens would be a neutral colour tone.
 The existing dwelling is constructed from white rendered brick wall and face brick boundary walls.
 This contrast would successfully delineate and distinguish the first floor from the ground floor to assist in reducing the extensions bulk impact.
-The view from the eastern adjoining property to the area where the terrace is proposed is currently the roof of a garage, air conditioner and parapet blade wall beyond; - The roof over the terrace area to a height of 7.1 metres would contribute minimal bulk as it is open sided and not enclosed; - The massing associated with the remainder of the existing first floor wall is effectively reduced through existing window openings and has previously been approved; and - The DRP member noted that the transition between the existing first floor brick wall and light weight privacy screening would mitigate the impact of building bulk. - Visual Privacy: The proposed privacy screening is 1.6 metres in height measured from the terrace floor level.
+The view from the eastern adjoining property to the area where the terrace is proposed is currently the roof of a garage, air conditioner and parapet blade wall beyond; - The roof over the terrace area to a height of 7.1 metres would contribute minimal bulk as it is open sided and not enclosed; - The massing associated with the remainder of the existing first floor wall is effectively reduced through existing window openings and has previously been approved; and - The DRP member noted that the transition between the existing first floor brick wall and light weight privacy screening would mitigate the impact of building bulk.

+Visual Privacy:

+- The proposed privacy screening is 1.6 metres in height measured from the terrace floor level.
 This would restrict views from the terrace area to the adjoining properties and complies strictly with the deemed-to-comply standards of the R Codes in relation to visual privacy.
-A condition of approval has been recommended requiring privacy screening to be installed prior to use of the terrace area. - Solar Access: - The proposal complies with the deemed-to-comply standard of the R Codes relating to solar access for adjoining properties.
-Overshadowing of the existing dwelling inclusive of the proposed terrace is 20.4 percent of the adjoining site's area.
-This is less than the 50 percent overshadowing permitted for R50 coded properties under the R Codes deemed-to-comply standard.
+A condition of approval has been recommended requiring privacy screening to be installed prior to use of the terrace area; and - Views from the raised deck area on the proposed terrace would be restricted.
+The deck is approximately 1 metre by 1 metre in dimensions and is to facilitate access into and out of the pool.
+To the east in the direction of No. 126 Harold Street, the 7.5 metre deemed-to-comply cone of vision prescribed for an R50 site under the R Codes would primarily fall over the terrace area itself and would be restricted by the privacy screen to the eastern portion of the terrace.
+The 7.5 metre cone of vision would not fall onto outdoor living areas or major openings of the adjoining property.